lsuatlab/webvrshow/README.md

-##Site for immersive expressions.
+##Site for immersive expressions show

-Helpful to use git-ftp to push.
+Helpful to use git-ftp to push:

-`brew install git-ftp`
+1. `brew install git-ftp`

-Add the following to .git/config
+2. Add the following to .git/config

 ```
 [git-ftp]